CompilerTeaching/CellularAutomata/README.md

 	$ cd Build
 	$ cmake ..
 	$ make

+If you get errors about missing files in the `Pegmatite` directory, then you have failed to follow the instructions.
+From your source directory, run the following command, then retry the build steps:

+	$ git submodule update --init --recursive

 The build system assumes that it can find the `llvm-config` utility (part of LLVM, used for finding the other parts).
 If it can not find this, then you